tracim/tracim/docs/development/misc/create_new_app.md

   isRendered: false,
   renderAppPopupCreation: data => {
     // INFO - The code bellow calls the Tracim api to create a new content of content type "example"
     // It is here to help create the first content.
-The api must be ready to accept this call and the content type
+The api must be ready to accept this call and the
-    // must exist in backend
+    // content_type must exist in backend
     // See # Backend part
     const button = document.createElement('button')
     button.innerHTML = 'Create a content example'